 Home is where the heart is.
 Unfortunately, for children (and adults) with asthma, it can also be the place where a lot of asthma triggers are.
-That’s daunting if you’re facing a long winter (or a long period of sheltering in place).
+That’s daunting if you’re facing a long winter or a period of time mostly indoors.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If you’re worried about having to spend a lot of time inside, don’t.
 It’s possible to protect your child or yourself from indoor asthma triggers with these helpful tips from pediatrician Roopa Thakur, MD.